DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/create/mutilpipeline.md

 Date: 2024-01-09
 ---

-# Creating a Multi-branch Pipeline
+# Create a Multi-branch Pipeline

 Workbench supports the creation of multi-branch pipelines based on code repositories.